PoissonJ/notes/os/projects/project2/README.md

 the purpose of freeing a spot in the semaphore array (setting its value back to -1 and all other fields to NULL).
 The call is successful and will return -1 if the semaphore handle is a valid entry in the array and has a created semaphore in the given index.
-The call to delete_semaphore can will faill if there are any processes waiting in the process queue, however.
+The call to delete_semaphore can will fail if there are any processes waiting in the process queue, however.

 #### Down